European Assists King 2025/26: Yamal and Kane chasing Grealish

 As well as topping the creative charts in England, Salah also won the Premier League Golden Boot award after netting 29 goals in a stunning individual year.

-Florian Wirtz impressed in this award for Bayer Leverkusen in 2024/25, having also featured prominently in previous years, and he has now joined Salah at Anfield after making a big-money transfer move to England.
+Florian Wirtz impressed in these assist standings for Bayer Leverkusen in 2024/25, having also featured prominently in previous years, and he has now joined Salah at Anfield after making a big-money transfer move to England.

 Whether that transfer impacts Mo Salah’s chances of retaining the award remains to be seen, but Liverpool clearly have two major contenders.
 Wirtz will also be boosted by potentially having four more matches to play and record assists, given the Bundesliga – where he has been playing until now – only runs for 34 games.